timescale/docs/use-timescale/data-retention/manually-drop-chunks.md

 ## Drop chunks older than a certain date

 To drop chunks older than a certain date, use the [`drop_chunks`][drop_chunks] function.
-Supply the name of the hypertable to drop chunks from, and a time interval beyond which to drop chunks.
+Provide the name of the hypertable to drop chunks from, and a time interval beyond which to drop chunks.

 For example, to drop chunks with data older than 24 hours: